cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 - Das J, and P. Gertler (2007).
 “Variations in Practice Quality in Five Low-Income Countries: A Conceptual Overview.” *Health Affairs*, 26(3):w296-w309.
 - \*\*\* Das, Jishnu, Jeffrey Hammer, and Kenneth Leonard (2008). "[The Quality of Medical Advice in Low-Income Countries](https://www.aeaweb.org/articles?id=10.1257/jep.22.2.93)." *Journal of Economic Perspectives*, 22(2): 93–114.
 - Leonard, K.L (2009).
 "The Cost of Imperfect Agency in Health Care: Evidence from Rural Cameroun." *Journal of Development Economics*, 88 (2).
 - \*\*\*Leonard, K.L.
-(2008), “Is Patient Satisfaction Sensitive to Changes in the Quality of Care?
-An Exploitation of the Hawthorne Effect.” *Journal of Health Economics*, Volume 27, Issue 2, Pages 444-459.
+(2008), “[Is Patient Satisfaction Sensitive to Changes in the Quality of Care?
+An Exploitation of the Hawthorne Effect](https://pubmed.ncbi.nlm.nih.gov/18192043/).” *Journal of Health Economics*, Volume 27, Issue 2, Pages 444-459.
 - Banerjee A, A. Deaton, E. Duflo (2004).
-“Health Care Delivery in Rural Rajasthan.”
-Economic and Political Weekly, 15(2):153-57.
+“Health Care Delivery in Rural Rajasthan.” *Economic and Political Weekly*, 15(2):153-57.
 - Das, Jishnu and Jeffrey Hammer (2005).
 “Which Doctor?
-Combining Vignettes and Item Response to Measure Clinical Competence.”
-Journal of Development Economics, Volume 78, Issue 2, December 2005, Pages 348-383.
+Combining Vignettes and Item Response to Measure Clinical Competence.” *Journal of Development Economics*, Volume 78, Issue 2, December 2005, Pages 348-383.
-- \*\*\* Das, Jishnu and Jeffrey Hammer (2007).
-“Location, Location, Location: Residence, Wealth and the Quality of Medical Care in Delhi, India.”
-Health Aff.
-2007; 26(3); w338-w351.
+- \*\*\* Das, Jishnu and Jeffrey Hammer (2007). [“Location, Location, Location: Residence, Wealth and the Quality of Medical Care in Delhi, India](https://www.healthaffairs.org/doi/10.1377/hlthaff.26.3.w338).” *Health Aff.* 2007; 26(3); w338-w351.
 - Chaudhury, Nazmul, Jeffrey Hammer, Michael Kremer, Karthik Muralidharan, and F. Halsey Rogers (2006).
-"Missing in Action: Teacher and Health Worker Absence in Developing Countries."
-Journal of Economic Perspectives, 20(1): 91–116.
+"Missing in Action: Teacher and Health Worker Absence in Developing Countries." *Journal of Economic Perspectives*, 20(1): 91–116.
 - Das, Jishnu and Hammer, Jeffrey (2007).
-"Money for Nothing: The Dire Straits of Medical Practice in Delhi, India."
-Journal of Development Economics, Volume 83, Issue 1, May 2007, Pages 1-36.
+"Money for Nothing: The Dire Straits of Medical Practice in Delhi, India." *Journal of Development Economics*, Volume 83, Issue 1, May 2007, Pages 1-36.
 - Olken, Benjamin, Junko Onishi, and Susan Wong (2014).
 “Should Aid Reward Performance?
 Evidence From a Field Experiment on Health and Education in Indonesia.”*American Economic Journal: Applied Economics6* (4)*.*
 - Banerjee, Abhijit V., Esther Duflo, and Rachel Glennerster (2008).
-"Putting a band-aid on a corpse: incentives for nurses in the Indian public health care system."
-Journal of the European Economic Association 6, no. 2-3: 487-500.
+"Putting a band-aid on a corpse: incentives for nurses in the Indian public health care system." *Journal of the European Economic Association* 6, no. 2-3: 487-500.

 **Infrastructure and the Environment \[for reference only\]**

 - Kremer, Michael, Jessica Leino, Edward Miguel, and Alix Peterson Zwane (2011).
-“Spring Cleaning: Rural Water Impacts, Valuation, and Institutions,” Quarterly Journal of Economics.
+“Spring Cleaning: Rural Water Impacts, Valuation, and Institutions,” *Quarterly Journal of Economics*.
 Vol. 126: 145-205.
 - Kremer, Michael, Alix Peterson Zwane and Amrita Ahuja (2010).
-“Providing Safe Water: Evidence from Randomized Evaluations.”
-Annual Review of Resource Economics, Volume 2.
+“Providing Safe Water: Evidence from Randomized Evaluations.” *Annual Review of Resource Economics*, Volume 2.
 - Almond, Douglas, Yuyu Chen, Michael Greenstone, and Hongbin Li (2009).
 "Winter Heating or Clean Air?
-Unintended Impacts of China's Huai River Policy."
-American Economic Review, 99(2): 184–90.
+Unintended Impacts of China's Huai River Policy." *American Economic Review*, 99(2): 184–90.
 - Burgess, Robin, Dave Donaldson, Olivier Deschenes and Michael Greenstone (2017).
 “Weather and Death in India: Mechanisms and Implications for Climate Change.”
 - Buchmann, Nina, Erica M. Field, Rachel Glennerster, and Reshmaan N. Hussam (2019).
-Throwing the baby out with the drinking water: unintended consequences of arsenic mitigation efforts in Bangladesh.
+"Throwing the baby out with the drinking water: unintended consequences of arsenic mitigation efforts in Bangladesh."
 No. w25729.
 National Bureau of Economic Research.